Ozone Therapy for Joint Pain: Evidence by Joint, Injections, and How It Compares

 Small joints 2 to 4 Weekly 2-4 weeks

-Multiple joints 3 to 5 per joint (can treat multiple joints per visit) Weekly or biweekly 4-10 weeks
+Multiple joints 3 to 5 per joint (can combine per visit) Weekly or biweekly 4-10 weeks

-Most patients notice improvement after the second or third injection.
-Maximum benefit is typically reached 2 to 4 weeks after the final injection in a series.
-Maintenance injections (every 3 to 6 months) may be needed for chronic conditions.
+Most patients who respond notice improvement after the second or third injection, with maximum benefit 2 to 4 weeks after the final injection in a series.
+Because the benefit is often short-lived, maintenance injections every 3 to 6 months are common for chronic joints.
+Our guide to ozone therapy protocols covers dosing in more depth.

-2. Injection: For prolozone, the anesthetic/nutrient solution is injected first, followed by ozone gas.
-For pure ozone, the gas is injected directly into the joint space.
-Volume depends on the joint: 5 to 15 mL for knees, 3 to 10 mL for shoulders, less for smaller joints
+2. Injection: for prolozone, the anesthetic and nutrient solution goes first, followed by ozone gas.
+For pure ozone, the gas is injected directly.
+Volume depends on the joint: 5 to 15 mL for knees, 3 to 10 mL for shoulders, less for smaller joints.

-3. Post-injection: You may feel a sensation of pressure or fullness in the joint as the gas fills the joint space.
-This typically resolves within minutes to hours as the ozone is absorbed
+3. Post-injection: a sensation of pressure or fullness is normal as gas fills the joint space and usually resolves within minutes to hours.

-4. Recovery: Most patients resume normal activities immediately.
-Some practitioners recommend avoiding heavy exercise for 24 to 48 hours
+4. Recovery: most patients resume normal activity immediately; some are advised to avoid heavy exercise for 24 to 48 hours.

-Pain during injection: Most patients report minimal pain, comparable to or less than a cortisone injection.
-The ozone gas can cause a brief sensation of warmth or pressure.
+Most patients report minimal pain, comparable to or less than a cortisone injection.

 • Pure ozone injection (per joint): $150 to $300